ADF Aircraft Serial Numbers

 Delivered to RAAF 01/10/1973.

-In Service 1 Sqn.
-The first F-111 modified with Pave Tack.
 The flight on 01/10/1984 was conducted from the General Dynamics plant at Fort Worth, Texas, USA where the aircraft had been modified.
 The crew was FLTLTs Tim Jones (pilot) and Greg Fitzgerald (navigator).
-This was the first flight in a Pave Tack flight test programme that continued until the end of 1985.

 Took part in flying display at F-111 retirement ceremony on 3/12/2010.